 It’s that time of year again.
 The wind comes with a chill, the clouds are creeping in, and your pool is under a cover for the winter (well, it better be!).
 And while we’d all much rather be jumping into warm waters cannonball-style, that’s just not our current reality.

-Whether or not you’re ready for this year’s snow season depends on how well you closed your pool for these cooler months.
+It’s important to plan ahead and make a strategic decision to protect your pool during the colder months.
 Incidentally, closing the right way is also the difference between an easy pool opening day in the spring or, well, an expensive one.
 Freezing weather can permanently damage your equipment and pipes.
-And there’s nothing chill about that.

 I’ll make sure you prepared your inground or above ground pool for freezing weather and explain the three things you should do to protect your pool in the snow.
 We’re racing against the weather here, so let’s go.